“Change is Inevitable. Growth is Optional.” John C. Maxwell

 This is my story.
 It is a story of perseverance, triumph, change, and growth and is the journey that has been the catalyst to my metamorphosis.
 This journey began in 2001 when I chose a career path in real estate and it is my hope my story inspires those of you who are on the same career path.

-My earlier vision of driving a luxury vehicle to listings would not be realized, the commission income paid overheard , franchise and referral fees in addition to various loans and expenses.
+My earlier vision of driving a luxury vehicle to listings would not be realized at this time, the commission income paid overheard , franchise and referral fees in addition to various loans and expenses.
 In fact, nearly every dime went back into the business.
 There were times when I had to live off credit cards and tap into the equity on my home.
 This, as I learned, is the reality of building a business from start-up.